Charge Card vs. Credit Card: Understanding the Key Differences

 Annual Fees

 You won’t pay interest with a charge card, but you may end up paying a significant annual fee just to own the card.
-(The annual membership fee for an American Express Platinum Card, for example, is now $695.)
+(The annual membership fee for an American Express Platinum Card, for example, is currently $695.)

 Some credit cards also charge annual fees, but you can find many that don’t.